Why Do Dogs Bark? Understanding Barking Behavior and Body Language

-What are Dogs Communicating When Barking?
+Woof!
+What Are Dogs Communicating When Barking?

 Most Common Barking Styles

-When a child gets loud he is requesting something or telling you something.
+Humans get loud; dogs bark.
+When a child gets loud, he is requesting something or telling you something.
 When asking why do dogs bark, the answer is very similar.
-A loud child communicates he is hungry, lonely, hurt, or needs to be changed by the act of becoming loud or crying.
-A barking dog communicates he is ready for his meal, misses you, he has an injury, or he needs to be let outside; all by the act of barking.
+A loud child communicates that he is hungry, lonely, hurt, or needs to be changed by the act of becoming loud or crying.
+A barking dog communicates that he is ready for his meal, misses you, has an injury, or needs to be let outside—all by the act of barking.

-- But in most cases what we see as mystery barking occurs when your dog is hurt, hungry, wants to go for a stroll, or he has heard or seen someone outside the home.
+- But in most cases what we see as mystery barking occurs when your dog is hurt, hungry, wants to go for a stroll, or has heard or seen someone outside the home.
 Humans don't have the keen hearing and scent skills like that of a dog, and as such, we may not uncover the sounds and smells of danger that our dog will.

-However, if you observe the non-stop barker for a few minutes, (or even seconds) you will notice his snout is pointing in a constant direction.
+However, if you observe the non-stop barker for a few minutes (or even seconds), you will notice his snout is pointing in a constant direction.
 He is more than likely looking at something he really wants while barking at the same time.
-If you see his 'red bouncy dog toy' sitting just out of his reach, well you have solved the barking mystery.
+If you see his 'red bouncy dog toy' sitting just out of his reach—well, you have solved the barking mystery.

 This is very common behavior for your dog to display, so it remains your job to learn and understand what it is that your K9 is attempting to convey.
-This non-stop barking is an indication that a need your dog has strong feelings about, is not being quenched.
+This non-stop barking is an indication that a need your dog has strong feelings about is not being quenched.

 Some people mistakenly think the fear of dogs is good because it brings greater caution when dealing with them.
 In my opinion, this NEVER works.
-When we are scared or frightened of something, we are likely to run, scream or make furtive motions and even react inappropriately.
-These things tend to trigger a dogs senses, causing the dog to move closer, rather than keeping him away.
+When we are scared or frightened of something, we are likely to run, scream, or make furtive motions and even react inappropriately.
+These things tend to trigger a dog's senses, causing the dog to move closer, rather than keeping him away.

 Many humans are scared of dogs because they don't know what the K9 might do next.
 Dogs communicate primarily by use of body language.
 A basic knowledge of body language can help you understand what a dogs' true intentions are going to be.

-Greeting a Dog - Do's and Don'ts
+Greeting a Dog: Dos and Don'ts

-The Do's to remember when greeting a dog for the first time (or any time):
+The Dos to remember when greeting a dog for the first time (or any time):

-- DO Approach the dog in a calm manner - Quick or furtive motion in a dogs direction can scare them.
+- DO approach the dog in a calm manner.
+Quick or furtive motion in a dog's direction can scare them.

-- DO Look at the dog's feet when you greet him - Dogs can feel threatened when looked in the eyes, causing an aggressive act to follow.
+- DO look at the dog's feet when you greet him.
+Dogs can feel threatened when looked in the eyes, causing an aggressive act to follow.

-- DO Make certain the dog sees you coming before you get close - If you surprise a dog he may nip out of fear.
+- DO make certain the dog sees you coming before you get close.
+If you surprise a dog, he may nip out of fear.

-- DO Make a fist with your hand and then allow the dog to sniff it - If a nip does occur, less damage to knuckles than to outstretched fingers.
+- DO make a fist with your hand and then allow the dog to sniff it.
+If a nip does occur, less damage to knuckles than to outstretched fingers.

-- DO Avoid injured or sick looking dogs - Dogs that are limping, have bandages, dried blood or other signs of injury or sickness should never be approached by untrained people.
+- DO avoid injured or sick looking dogs.
+Dogs that are limping, have bandages, dried blood or other signs of injury or sickness should never be approached by untrained people.
 Even professional handlers tread cautiously under these circumstances.

 - 10 Common People Foods that Can Kill Your Dog